Labour’s shadow cabinet announced

 The Healthy Lives portfolio covers a whole raft of areas that can contribute to bringing people together socially and to strengthening communities.
 Liz is looking forward to working with colleagues to ensure this council maximizes the wellbeing and health of all Northumberland residents.

 Community Services – Alex Wallace

 Alex Wallace has represented residents of Sleekburn Ward as a district or parish councillor for the past 30 years.
 He has considerable experience, having delivered two district local plans; served as chair of the parish council for eight years, bringing many improvements to residents in the environment, amenities, facilities and services and having served as a Blyth Harbour commissioner for 12 years.

-Assistant Cabinet Position Adult Wellbeing – Kath Nisbet
+Cabinet Chair– Kath Nisbet

 Kath Nisbet was re-elected to represent Croft ward in Blyth.
 She says it is an honour to be able to carry out work she has already started and to continue to keep on working for her constituents and she pledges to continue to do her best for them.